 The really cool feature of all Philips Hue lighting is that you are able to control your lights with your voice.
 It is compatible with Amazon Alexa and Google home automation, which supports dimming, shades of white settings and power on / off through voice control.
 At the time of writing the Amazon Alexa has sold over 11 million units.
 But Google Home is slowly catching up.

 You will require the optional hue bridge to enable smart home automation which is sold separately, but you may already have one if you have other smart hue globes in your home.
 The best deal to get a bridge is through a generation 3 starter kit.

-We wrote about some of the full list of Google home voice commands earlier on this year.
+We wrote about some of the full list of Google home voice commands earlier this year.
 You should check out that growing list of compatible devices and voice commands, some responses are really funny.